seven1m/onebody/README.md

     Oh, and a few more things:

-16. Follow the steps in [PostfixEmailSetup](http://github.com/churchio/onebody/wiki/PostfixEmailSetup) or [MailgunEmailSetup](https://github.com/churchio/onebody/wiki/MailgunEmailSetup) on the wiki for help with setting up incoming and outgoing email.
+16. Follow the steps in [PostfixEmailSetup](http://github.com/churchio/onebody/wiki/PostfixEmailSetup) (your own server, moderate difficulty) or [MailgunEmailSetup](https://github.com/churchio/onebody/wiki/MailgunEmailSetup) (commercial service, easier setup) on the wiki for help with setting up incoming and outgoing email.
 (OneBody isn't half as good without this working, so this is a must.)

 17. `RAILS_ENV=production whenever -w` to write the user crontab.